SwiftlyDaniel/gitflow-manager/README.md

 A Swift macOS application to automate the process of creating new branches using GitFlow.

 Based on the better version of it I use from the Terminal.
-See [git-flow](https://github.com/SwiftlyDaniel/git-flow)

 ## Screenshots